 Animal local law

-Brisbane City Council’s Animals Local Law 2003 ensures that animals are kept in a manner that prevents injury to people and other animals.
+Brisbane City Council’s Animals Local Law 2017 ensures owners keep animals in a manner that prevents injury to people and other animals.

 It's important to take appropriate action to prevent your dog from attacking wildlife.
-Under the law, the keeper of a roaming dog that attacks wildlife may receive a fine if appropriate action hasn't been taken.
+Under the law, the keeper of a roaming dog that attacks wildlife may receive a fine if appropriate action wasn't taken.

 How dogs pose a threat to koalas